LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 > The VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.

 * A VOP definition contains the elements that make up a particular type of VOP.
-* A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
+* A VOP definition MUST include the elements defined under the VOP Elements heading of this specification.
-* A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.
+* A VOP definition SHOULD follow the template defined under the VOP Definition Template heading of this specification.
 * If the use of the VOP framework is appropriate, a VOP definition MUST be included in the RPIP in which the process is described.